AlanBuric/distribunity/README.md

-# supplend
+# Distribunity
-Software Engineering class project web application "Supplend" is a software for inventory management built in Vue.js and Firebase.
+Software Engineering class project web application "Distribunity" is a software for inventory management built in Vue.js and Firebase.